What is a Yagi Antenna?

-Once you start noticing them, you’ll see them everywhere – on housetops to pull in over-the-air (OTA) TV signals, on programmable LED road signs for reception of message updates, even on remote monitoring stations far from any population center where they transmit collected data back to civilization.
+Once you start noticing Yagi antennas, you’ll see them everywhere – on housetops to pull in over-the-air (OTA) TV signals, on programmable LED road signs for reception of message updates, even on remote monitoring stations far from any population center where they transmit collected data back to civilization.

 The Yagi is so popular because the design is simple, it’s easy and relatively inexpensive to manufacture and it has high gain (redirected power the antenna receives and transmits).
 A Yagi antenna typically produces gain of 10 decibels (dB) or more.